vrigzalejo/esports-tracker/CACHE_README.md

 - useMemo is used for expensive computations and filtering

 ### Cache Strategy
-- Short TTL (5 minutes) for dynamic data like matches and tournaments
-- Longer TTL for static data like games and player profiles
+- **Games only**: Redis caching with 24-hour TTL for games (most static data)
-- Automatic cleanup prevents memory leaks
+- **No caching**: All other endpoints bypass Redis for real-time data
+- **Direct API calls**: Matches, tournaments, teams, players fetch directly from PandaScore
+- **Fallback handling**: Graceful degradation when Redis is unavailable

 ## Monitoring